-Tradional markets include 20 de Noviembre y Benito Juárez, Artesanias, Abastos and Sanchez Pascuas markets.
-Newer markets include Pochote (two in flavors) and Estación.
+Traditional markets include 20 de Noviembre y Benito Juárez, Artesanias, Abastos and Sanchez Pascuas.

 While buying and selling is an important aspect, the other prime motivator of the markets is that it provides an opportunity for people to socialize.

 Markets are vital public gathering places that provide a meeting point in time and space for locals to gossip and for visitors to get a chance to take a peak at the ‘real’ Mexico.
-Visitors see that markets are living museumsand impart lessons that are educational and nutritional.
+Experience the markets as living empathy museums.
 They are also a good way to meet the locals and for locals to meet visitors.

 If you are seeking produce for today or tomorrow, be specific. vendors are pleased (and at times insistent) in choosing the right produce.

 What to buy